Thee-Social-Network/mentally-platform/README.md

 5. Test and deploy
 Before going live, conduct thorough testing to ensure a smooth user experience.

+Architecture

+The application follows a client-server architecture:

+Frontend (Client): React.js app running in the browser, handles all UI interactions.

+Backend (Server): Node.js + Express API handles data management, authentication, and business logic.

+Database: Supabase stores user, counsellor, and session data.

+This separation ensures scalability, maintainability, and allows for potential mobile app integration in the future.

+Design Patterns

+MVC (Model-View-Controller):

+Model: Supabase/PostgreSQL manages data and relationships between users and counsellors.

+View: React components render dynamic UI based on user actions.

+Controller: Express.js routes handle requests, process logic, and respond with JSON.

+Singleton Pattern (Authentication Service):

+Ensures a single instance of the authentication handler, maintaining consistent user sessions across the application.

+Observer Pattern (Mood Tracking):

+Updates counsellors in real-time about user mood changes, enhancing responsiveness and user care.

+Deployment

+Platform: Render

+Reasoning: Render provides seamless deployment for both frontend and backend with continuous integration.
+It supports HTTPS, custom domains, and automatic scaling, which ensures reliability for users seeking mental health support.

+Why These Decisions Were Made

+React.js & Node.js: Fast development, maintainable, scalable, and widely supported with a strong community.

+Supabase: Real-time database and authentication reduce complexity in managing users and counsellors.

+Design Patterns: MVC provides clarity and separation of concerns; Singleton and Observer patterns optimize authentication and real-time updates.

+Render Deployment: Reliable, cost-effective hosting solution with easy CI/CD for rapid iteration.

+Google OAuth: Improves security and reduces friction in the sign-up process.

+Future Enhancements

+Integration of AI-based sentiment analysis for mood tracking.

+Multi-language support to improve accessibility.

+Mobile app companion for Android and iOS.

+Advanced analytics for counsellors to improve therapy effectiveness.

+Getting Started

+Clone the repository:

     User flow testing: Test the entire USSD menu flow to catch any dead ends or confusing options.
     Load testing: Check that your system can handle a large number of simultaneous USSD sessions.
     Database integration: Verify that bookings are correctly created, updated, and logged in your database.